MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-recording.md

 Before enabling this policy, make sure you check your chosen policy for the attendance report.
 To learn more about the attendance report, see [Attendance report for meetings and webinars in Microsoft Teams.](teams-analytics-and-reports/meeting-attendance-report.md)

 > [!NOTE]
-> The explicit recording consent policy doesn't apply to meetings started with transcription.
+> The explicit recording consent policy doesn't apply to meetings started with transcription only and without recording.

 ### Supported and unsupported endpoints